 What he didn’t realize was that this initially unwelcome period in his life without music would lead to years of needed self discovery and change.
 “Sometimes you lose a battle you didn’t even know you were fighting,” Bernard says.
 “I realize now that I needed that time just to acknowledge the war.”
 Eventually moving back to his home state of Rhode Island and finally regaining his health, it was time to pickup the guitar and pen again.
 After nearly a decade of being John Colvert, Bernard realized that he was no longer the person who came off tour in October of 2013, and in a time of change nothing is sacred.
 For once in his life his given name, Bernard John, felt right.

 Bernard plans to release his first album as Bernard John in early 2019.
-He has performed on the side stage for John Prine and Lucinda Williams.
-He has also opened for Langhorne Slim, Joe Pug, Joan Osborne, Adam Ezra Group, The Dunwells, and Keith Kane (of Vertical Horizon).
+He has opened for Steve Earle, Langhorne Slim, Joe Pug, and Joan Osborne.
+He has also performed on the side stage for John Prine and Lucinda Williams.